A high school graduate who is entering a post-secondary institution for the first time is considered a freshman student.

 - Pre-Event Accommodations

-If you selected to spend the night on campus prior to orientation (pre-event accommodations), you will report to Patterson Hall for room check-in between 2 – 4 p.m.
+If you selected to spend the night on campus prior to orientation (pre-event accommodations), you will receive an email at least 48 hours prior to your check-in time with further details.
+You may report to Patterson Hall for room check-in between 2 – 4 p.m.
 Call 803-777-6636 if you need to make special arrangements for a later check-in.

 Carolina Food Co. will provide meals throughout orientation.
 You will only need to plan your meals if you are arriving the day before or staying after.